Mali–United States relations: History

 The United States and Mali established diplomatic relations on September 24, 1960.

 Mali was a regional partner in the Global War on Terrorism.
-Mali also serves as an important laboratory for testing new anti-malaria medicines for use by American citizen travelers and for research that will have an Africa-wide impact.
-USAID, Peace Corps, and other U.S. Government programs play a significant role in fostering sustainable economic and social development.
-Prior to the March 2012 military coup, USAID programs also served to strengthen efforts to consolidate the peace process in northern Mali and the region's socioeconomic and political integration.
+Mali was also active in testing new anti-malaria medicines for use by American citizen travelers and for research focused on Africa.
+US organizations involved include USAID and the Peace Corps.
+Prior to the March 2012 military coup, USAID programs aimed to consolidate the peace process in northern Mali and the region's socioeconomic and political integration.
 In response to the coup, all aid from the United States was cut off.